palw3ey/ye3ipsec/README.md

 - Firewall option to Allow/Deny : interclient, lan, internet
 - Support native VPN client : Windows, Mac, iPhone, Android

-The 3 Road warrior IKEv2 profile (RSA, PSK, EAP) are activated by default.
+The 3 Road warrior IKEv2 server profile (RSA, PSK, EAP) are activated by default.
 The credentials are randomly generated, if not set.

 The container will generate self signed certificate using external (public) ip address as CN, if not set.